polipones/pod-hugo-main-website/content/posts/pod_o_gym/_index.md

 ---
 # Will be displayed at top of the page as main heading
-title: Pod-O-Gym # TODO
+title: Pod-O-Gym
 # Short post category description
-description: "Příspěvky týkající se Pod-O-Gym, naší klubové posilovny." # TODO
+description: "Novinky a informace z klubového sportoviště Pod-O-Gym."

 ShowBreadCrumbs: true
 ShowPostNavLinks: true